 Dame Kate Barker

 Kate Barker is a business economist.
-She is chairman of the Society of Business Economists, non-exec board member at the Office for Budget Responsibility and trustee of Essex Community Foundation.
+She is vice-chairman of the Society of Business Economists, non-exec board member at the Office for Budget Responsibility and trustee of Essex Community Foundation.
 She led the King’s Fund Commission on the Future of Health and Social Care and a major policy review for Government on housing supply.
 Kate is a former member of the Bank of England’s Monetary Policy Committee.

 Daria is Strategy and Market Development Director at Big Society Capital.
 There she focuses on blended capital, Social Impact Bonds, health and social care, and education.
 She previously worked in various public policy and strategy roles, most recently at New Local Government Network and the Cabinet Office Strategy Unit.
 She has also held a number of research positions and has an MPA in International Development from London School of Economic.